 As pets age, their needs change.
 Pets over the age of 7 are more susceptible to diseases and heal more slowly, however, with proper care you can help your pet live a longer, happier life.
 Our team at Companion Animal Clinic can help you navigate your pet’s senior years with you.
 We do recommend more frequent wellness exams which will help us detect problems before they become advanced.
 Additionally, we may recommend changes to your pet’s diet, exercise, and other aspects of their healthcare as they mature.
 It can be very difficult to detect when your pet is in pain, but there are some signs that they may be experiencing discomfort in their older years.
 If you notice any of the following, your pet may be in pain:

 - Difficulty getting up, easing into a comfortable position or limping.

 - Fatigue, including decreased stamina on walks.

 - Reluctance to be groomed, picked up or touched in certain areas.

 If any of these behaviors begin to occur, visit us so a source of the pain can be identified, and treatment can begin.

 At Companion Animal Clinic we recommend regular comprehensive wellness exams from the time pets are young.
-Wellness exams are a critical part of your pet’s healthcare routine no matter what their size, breed, or age.
+Wellness exams are a critical part of your pet’s healthcare routine regardless of size, breed, or age.
 Routine wellness exams are important to maintain your pet’s wellbeing and detect any medical issues before they progress.
 During your pet’s exam, we will assess their overall body condition, eyes, ears, mouth, internal organs and systems, skin and much more.
-We will also discuss with you any other recommended services, such as dental cleanings or diagnostic testing.
+We will also discuss any other recommended services, such as dental cleanings or diagnostic testing.
 If any areas of concern are identified during your pet’s exam, we will develop a treatment plan together.

 - Overall Body Condition